golojan/authenticator/README.md

 # @golojan/oath

-Light-weight OAuth helper that produces ready-to-use authorization URLs (including PKCE parameters) for the Golojan account service.
-The package exposes a single `Authenticator` function that accepts your client credentials and returns the URL your users should visit to start the login flow.
+Light-weight OAuth helper that sends authorization requests to the Golojan Auth Service and returns the `TokenRequestDto` payload expected by the token endpoint.
+Instantiate the `Authenticator` class with your client credentials and call `authorise()` (or `authorize()`) to let the platform validate your client, secret, and registered application metadata.

 ## Build